b13/vh_imagedata/README.md

 ## Viewhelper to build custom `<img>`-Tag

-This viewhelper calculates an image based on <f:image> without rendering an image tag, making the data available in the content of the viewhelper for manual use or rendering custom image tags.
+This viewhelper calculates an image based on `<f:image>` without rendering an image tag, making the data available in the content of the viewhelper for manual use or rendering custom image tags.
 The rendering takes all crop settings into account.
-The Viewhelper is automatically registered into the `b` namespace.

 ### Basic useage example